Mimar Kemaleddin: Early years

-In 1900, Ahmet Kemalettin returned home and resumed work at the university.
+In 1900, Ahmed Kemaleddin returned home and resumed work at the university.
 Following the departure of August Jachmund, he assumed his post as lecturer.
 In 1908, he played a pioneering role in the formation of the first vocational organization for engineers and architects in the Ottoman Empire, the "Society of Ottoman Architects and Engineers".

 Designing and building

 Whilst still a student at the Hendese-i Mulkıye (State School of Engineering) where he commenced his studies in 1887 he received the Medal for Industry.
 He must have been hardworking and creative.
 These personal attributes may have been related to his greater interest in the lessons of Prof. Jasmund on architecture than in engineering and to the fact that Prof. Jasmund chose him as his assistant.

-Kemalettin shows himself to be a designer open to learning and experimentation and is also a portrayal of a self-reliant architect.
+Kemaleddin showed himself to be a designer open to learning and experimentation and is also a portrayal of a self-reliant architect.

 However great an influence Jasmund and the German connections are on his perception of design, the wide scope of his references is also important.
 The Art Nouveau of Ratip Pasha Mansion, a building of the early era, or the connection of Harikzedegan Apartments with French public housing, the Orientalist flavour in the design of the Evkaf-ı Humayun Nezareti (Ministry of Imperial Foundations), the eclectic style of the 3rd Foundation Han or the Empire line of the Husnu Pasha Tomb cannot be ignored.

 A Kemaleddin work doubtless presents an image overflowing with ideological connections.
 Only here his creativity also feeds his ideology.
 The transformation of his ideology into a school of architecture is essentially down to his creative talent and self-confidence, if also fed by his industriousness and organisational expertise or teaching skill/teaching discipline.

 His life was already over when he ascertained the eventuality of this confidence being shaken.

 His architecture was a tale that prevented the hero from experiencing a tragic end, from an untimely death.